Norseman's knock

-Norseman's Knock or Norrlandsknack is a classic Swedish card game for 3 to 5 players, known since the mid-1800s.
+Norseman's knock or Norrlandsknack is a classic Swedish card game for 3 to 5 players, known since the mid-1800s.
 It is traditionally played for money.
 The game is about winning as many tricks as possible and above all not being completely left without a trick.

 Background

-A "distinctively Swedish member" of the Rams family of games, Norrland is the norther part of Sweden and includes Lapland.
-In Finland, a similar game is known as Ramina.
+A "distinctively Swedish member" of the rams family of games, Norrland is the northern part of Sweden and includes Lapland.
+In Finland, a similar game is known as ramina.

-Norrlandsknack is also just called Knack which, however, is a name also used for a similar card game.
+Norrlandsknack is also just called knack which, however, is a name also used for a similar card game.

 Rules

 The following rules are based on spelregler.org augmented by Parlett.

 Cards

-A 52-card standard pack, typically of the Modern Swedish pattern, is used with cards ranking from Ace (high) to Two (low).
+A 52-card standard pack, typically of the modern Swedish pattern, is used with cards ranking from Ace (high) to Two (low).

 Deal

 Players are dealt five cards each and the next card is turned up to determine trumps.
 It belongs to the dealer who picks it up.
 The rest of the pack forms a talon.
 In the first deal, there is a bidding round, beginning with the player to the dealer's left, in which players in turn 'knock', i.e. knock or tap on the table, committing to take at least one trick, or 'lurk', i.e. play and hope to win one trick, but without penalty at this point.
 As soon as any player knocks, the bidding ends and players may now 'buy' i.e. exchange cards with the talon.
 Beginning with forehand, players discard any unwanted cards face down to one side and replenish their hands from the talon.
 The dealer, who took the trump upcard, discards first and then picks up one card fewer.

 In subsequent deals, players may knock or pass, i.e. drop out of the current deal, but may not lurk.